husseinaluie/FlowSieve/Documentation/INSTALL.md

 # Installing {#install1}
 [TOC]

+---

-\brief A guide to installing and compiling FlowSieve.
+A guide to installing and compiling FlowSieve.

 ## Initial (one-time) set-up